veeradurga22/REMOVE-BACKGROUND/README.md

 By using Rembg in Python, you can automate the process of removing the background from an image, which is particularly useful in applications such as image editing, object recognition, and computer vision tasks.
 The library provides a simple API that allows you to pass an image as input and obtain an output image with the background removed.
 ## 2. PIL

+     PIL stands for Python Imaging Library.
+It is a widely used library in Python for performing various image processing tasks.
+PIL provides a comprehensive set of functions and classes for image manipulation, including image loading, saving, resizing, cropping, filtering, and more.
+        PIL allows you to open, manipulate, and save different image file formats, such as JPEG, PNG, BMP, and GIF.
+It provides a simple and intuitive interface for performing common image operations, making it popular among developers and researchers working with images in Python.
 ## 3. tkinter